Directional-Shift Dirichlet ARMA Models for Compositional Time Series with Structural Break Intervention

 Compositional data, vectors of non-negative components constrained to sum to a fixed total, arise in numerous applications spanning economics, finance, ecology, geology, and the health sciences.
 When such compositions are observed repeatedly over time, they form compositional time series that present unique modeling challenges.
 The simplex constraint $\sum_{j=1}^C y_j = 1$ introduces perfect negative dependence among components, renders standard Gaussian assumptions inappropriate, and requires specialized methods that respect the geometric structure of the sample space \citep{aitchison1986, pawlowsky2015}.

 The statistical analysis of compositional data has a rich history dating to \citet{aitchison1982}, who established that the simplex carries its own metric structure, the Aitchison geometry, and that log-ratio transformations provide a principled bridge to Euclidean methods.
-The additive log-ratio (ALR), centered log-ratio (CLR), and isometric log-ratio (ILR) transformations each map the simplex to $\R^{C-1}$, enabling the application of standard multivariate techniques while preserving compositional coherence \citep{egozcue2003}.
+The additive log-ratio (ALR) and isometric log-ratio (ILR) transformations map the simplex to $\R^{C-1}$; the centered log-ratio (CLR) maps to the zero-sum subspace of $\R^C$, enabling the application of standard multivariate techniques while preserving compositional coherence \citep{egozcue2003}.
 This transformation approach underlies much of the compositional time series literature, including the transformed VARMA models of \citet{barcelovidal2011} and the state-space formulations of \citet{SNYDER2017502}.

 An alternative modeling strategy works directly on the simplex by specifying a Dirichlet distribution for the compositions conditional on time-varying parameters. \citet{zheng2017} introduced the Dirichlet ARMA (DARMA) framework, which assumes $Y_t \sim \Dir(\alpha_t)$ with the parameter vector $\alpha_t$ evolving according to an ARMA-type recursion in log-ratio space.
 This approach was extended to full Bayesian inference by \citet{katz2024bdarma}, who developed the B-DARMA model with applications to lead-time forecasting.
 Subsequent work has examined shrinkage priors for high-dimensional specifications \citep{katz2025sensitivity}, energy portfolio forecasting \citep{katz2025energy}, time-varying precision via DARCH structures \citep{katz2025bayesiandirichletautoregressiveconditional}, and centered innovations for improved density forecasting \citep{katz2025centeredmadirichletarma}.
 Related simplex-respecting alternatives build on logistic-normal and latent Gaussian constructions, including logistic-normal models with Dirichlet covariance within the INLA framework \citep{MartinezMinayaRue2024} and scalable inference for multinomial logistic-normal dynamic linear models for count compositional time series \citep{SaxenaChenSilverman2025}.